moss-l/bhs-js-testing/elements-of-stylish-code.md

 should use `j` as the index variable if we have to write a nested `for`loop, that it’s even better to see if we can just get rid of the nested loop.
 That’s because nested loops are often doing two things.
-And that is the case here.
+And that’s the case here.
 The outer loop is building up a random population while the inner loop is responsible for generating random DNA to put in that population.